lrassaby/lrassaby.github.io/_posts/2018-02-18-postpartum-project.md

 While I can't solve all of therapy, I wanted to break down some of those barriers and help expand access to care.
 And so did Zoe Hicks, a therapist herself who founded the the [Postpartum Project][ppp] to help new mothers find the care they need.
-Studies show that 1 in 5 women experiences postpartum depression.
 Now as co-founders, Zoe and I are expanding the Postpartum Project to help inform parents, mitigate stigmas, and help people find the best postpartum care.